Maximillianmus/DH2650-project/README.md

 - Swim underwater
 - Player can unlock another harpoon/grappling hook
 - To get to a location on the seamap you may have to cross an unkown event, can be nothing, a storm or perhaps the KRAKEN
+- Player can have some resource (ex. mana) that they can use for special abilities.
+Empowered harpoon, stealth, etc